5jt/dyalog-cookbook/manuscript/09_testing.md

   U←##.Utilities ⋄ F←##.FilesAndDirs ⋄ A←##.APLTreeUtils
 ∇
 ∇ R←Test_001(stopFlag batchFlag);⎕TRAP
- ⍝ Check the length of the left argument
+ ⍝ Is the length of the left argument of the `map` function checked?
   ⎕TRAP←(999 'C' '. ⍝ Deliberate error')(0 'N')
   R←∆Failed
   :Trap 5